-Get BBC Sport News Alerts in the app
+Play video notifications in the BBC Sport app

 In the app you can also:

 - Select alerts for your football, rugby or cricket team.
 Never miss a goal, try or wicket.
-F1 alerts are available too
+F1 notifcations are available too

 - Personalise.
-In the new My Sport section you can create a page with just the sports and topics that interest you
+In the My Sport section you can create a page with just the sports and topics that interest you

 - See all the same content as on the website - including live video and on-demand highlights